ooni/ooni.org/content/post/2024-kazakhstan-drl-report/index.md

 [...]

 6. the claim arises from a contract under which full or partial performance must take place or has taken place in the territory of the Republic of Kazakhstan;

 [...]

-**9. in a case on protection of honour, dignity and business reputation, the plaintiff is a resident of the Republic of Kazakhstan;**
+9. **in a case on protection of honour, dignity and business reputation, the plaintiff is a resident of the Republic of Kazakhstan;**

 10. in a case for the protection of the privacy rights, including compensation for losses and (or) compensation for moral damage, the plaintiff is a resident of the Republic of Kazakhstan.